Exupery/ShardCounter/README.md

 ## TODOs
 * option to adjust size
-* option to customize display of unavailable shards/embers
+* option to customize display of unavailable shards
 * option for vertical display
 * animations for zero to one and one to zero shards